Axway/amplify-central/content/en/docs/integrate_with_central/webhook/api_discovery_webhook.md

 ---
-title: Set a webhook call back when there is a change to an API Service in an environment
+title: Set a webhook call back when there is a change to an API service in an environment
 linkTitle: API Discovery webhooks
 weight: 60
 ---
-Configure webhooks to receive notifications when there are changes to discovered API Services in an environment.
-When the notification is received, validation can be run on the API Service to ensure that it complies with corporate standards.
+Configure webhooks to receive notifications when there are changes to discovered API services in an environment.
+When the notification is received, validation can be run on the API service to ensure that it complies with corporate standards.

 ## Before you start